-- inbuilt camera and microphone
+- inbuilt camera and microphone (recommended)

-- software of hardware for accessibility requirements
+- software or hardware for accessibility requirements

-- a large hard drive.
+- a large hard drive (recommended minimum of 500GB)

-- High-powered tasks such as video editing, computer simulation or creating 3D graphics
+- High-powered tasks such as video editing, computer simulation or creating 3D graphics.

-- Connecting to specialist external equipment (for example, as part of a music recording studio)
+- Connecting to specialist external equipment (for example, as part of a music recording studio).

-- Specialist accessibility requirements (for example, larger screens)
+- Specialist accessibility requirements (for example, larger screens).

 When you choose an operating system consider:

-- what specialist software will you use for your studies
+- what specialist software you will use for your studies

 - whether you will connect devices which require a specific operating system.